The Lord of the Rings

 As long as

 the love of power is a dominant passion of the human bosom ... so long will the liberties of a people depend on their constant attention to its preservation."

 In a very real sense,

-held that "Ring of Power" and gave it up ... twice.
+held the "Ring of Power" twice, and gave it up.

 The first time was when

 Washington resigned his commission as General